Baby Doll: Plot

 Vacarro's foreman complains of the condition of the gin, which breaks down early in the process.
 Vacarro insists that Archie go some distance away to obtain the needed replacement part.
 Before departing, an obsequious Archie asks Baby Doll to entertain Vacarro to placate him.
 Flirting with Baby Doll to determine the status of her marriage and her attitude toward Archie, Vacarro elicits an admission from her that Archie was away from home during the time the gin burnt down.
 When Vacarro outright declares that Archie burnt down his gin, an alarmed Baby Doll runs to Archie at the mill for protection, but an impatient and irritable Archie slaps her in the face and leaves to purchase new parts for his gin.
 Vacarro comforts Baby Doll, confusing and arousing her innocence with sexual advances.
 When she retreats, he chases her through the house to a crumbling attic, where she attempts to elude him by climbing onto rotted planks that begin to collapse under her weight.
 As a price for bracing her from falling through the floorboards, Vacarro forces her to sign an affidavit admitting Archie's guilt.
 Tired from the previous night's and that morning's proceedings, Vacarro announces he's going home to nap, but Baby Doll offers her crib for his nap.
 Settling to sleep on the floor next to the crib, she sheds her dress to sleep in her slip.

 When a drunken Archie returns and sees Baby Doll wandering around in her slip, with Vacarro making himself at home upstairs in her room, he is angry but impotent to confront Vacarro directly.
 Taking his anger out on Aunt Rose, he blames her for having left Baby Doll alone in the house to go visit a friend in the hospital and angrily tells Aunt Rose to move out of the house.
 Vacarro immediately offers to let her live with him as his cook.
 Baby Doll encourages Aunt Rose to accept, implying that she herself might join them in the future.
-As Archie seethes at the implications, Vaccaro and Baby Doll openly flirt with each other to taunt him.
+As Archie seethes at the implications, Vacarro and Baby Doll openly flirt with each other to taunt him.
 After Vacarro confronts Archie with the affidavit, Archie retrieves his shotgun and chases Vacarro outside while Baby Doll calls the police.